I’ve made gingerbread buttercream a few times over the years for different projects but realized I haven’t shared the recipe yet!

-- As long as your powdered sugar contains cornstarch (most brands in the US do) there’s no need to sift you powdered sugar.
+- If your powdered sugar contains cornstarch (most brands in the US do) there’s no need to sift you powdered sugar.

 - Use heavy cream or heavy whipping cream and not normal milk!
 You need the higher fat percentage for the frosting to have the right consistency.

-- I usually make 1 1/2 batches of frosting to fill and frost a seven or eight inch cake.
+- I usually make 1 batch of frosting to fill and frost a 7- or 8-inch cake.

 Making This Gingerbread Buttercream Recipe in Advance and Storage Tips:

 - Make your frosting ahead of time or save any leftover frosting!
 It can be stored in an airtight container in the fridge for up to a month, or in the freezer for up to 3 months.

 - Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.

 - A frosted cake can last in the fridge for up to a week, or in the freezer for up to a month.
 The buttercream locks in all the moisture, keeping the cake fresh and delicious!

 - If you cut into the cake and have leftovers, use any remaining frosting to cover the cut section to keep it moist and store in the fridge for up to a week.

 If you try this gingerbread buttercream recipe, I’d love to hear what you think!
 Please leave a rating below, and a comment to let me know your thoughts.